 - Number of days: 2 to 3 days

 - Route: From Corolla to Cedar Island

-The route takes about 6.5 hrs including the 3.5 hrs on two ferry rides – one from Hatteras Island to Ocracoke island that is free and the other from Ocracoke to Cedar Island that is paid.
+The route takes about 6.5 hrs including the 3.5 hrs on two ferry rides – one from Hatteras Island to Ocracoke island which is free and the other from Ocracoke to Cedar Island which is paid.

 If you are an adventure lover, then there are options galore.

 Stop 2: Drive your AWD vehicle on Corolla and Cape Hatteras beaches or chase wild horses at Corolla or indulge in water sports.

 Stop 3: For the last leg of the trip, do spend a day at Ocracoke Harbor Inn in the quaint village of Ocracoke.

 In all of these stops, it won’t be justice to the ethereal beauty of the place to just drive by without staying and watching the magical sunset/sunrise.